the bravest baptism

 We step in – all of us, church together – with faith that is at once steady and shaking, and we say this is holy.
 We take ordinary elements and believe they become extraordinary.
 We speak eternal life even in the instant that death hurtles toward us.

 And the church changes in that instant of sacrament – as it is always changing, all the living and dying, leaving and joining, hurting and hoping and healing of our churning world.
 We become the Body of Christ that is pulsing and moving and growing.
 We are sacrament together, and sacrament changes who we are.

 I can forget that our most important acts do not depend on the details or the setting or the characters.
 All the things that I, as a mother and a writer, yearn to control.

-Samuel and Thomas and Joseph and Margaret and Abigail – they became Christians not because of any worthiness I could offer them, any dazzling white garment or picture perfect photo or clapping smiling family or delicious party luncheon.
+Each of my children became Christians not because of any worthiness I could offer them, any dazzling white garment or picture perfect photo or clapping smiling family or delicious party luncheon.
 Any complexity we create pales in power to the act itself.

 Water and words are all that are needed to change life as we know it.

 For this time, the details of the story, its weight on the heart and hands, the smell and feel of its memory – they remain his alone.
 He will carry the story; he will tell and retell it; he will guard its secrets.
 But his act of love and bravery changed me, too.